December 17, 2018

 An Introduction to Hyper-V: How It Can Help Build and Manage Your Virtual Environment

 Over the years, virtualization technology has undergone considerable development, leading it to become an indispensable tool of modern businesses.
 Apart from the multiple benefits that this technology presents, virtualization has enabled users to explore new options and opportunities that would not be possible within a physical infrastructure.
-Microsoft, being one of the dominant players in the market, saw the potential of virtualization and thus introduced its own virtualization platform – Hyper-V. This blog post will serve as a short guide to Microsoft Hyper-V technology and explain how your business can benefit from it.
+Microsoft, being one of the dominant players in the market, saw the potential of virtualization and thus introduced its own virtualization platform – Hyper-V. This blog post will try to answer the question “What is Hyper-V?” and serve as a short guide to Microsoft Hyper-V technology and explain how your business can benefit from it.

 What Is Hyper-V?

 If asked a simple question “What is Hyper-V?”, one should start with a definition.
 Hyper-V is a server hypervisor developed by Microsoft that provides virtualization services.
 Essentially, hypervisor is a computer software that allows the physical server (host machine) to manage multiple virtual servers (guest machines).
 Through virtualization, all virtual machines (VMs) share the hardware resources of the host machine.
 Each VM acts like a complete computer, running an operating system and applications.
 Hyper-V runs each VM in its own isolated space.
 Thus, you can build a virtual environment consisting of multiple operating systems, which can easily be created and operated by one physical computer.

 There are two generic operational modes for the server edition of Hyper-V: Hyper-V Server and Windows Server with Hyper-V:

 - Hyper-V Server is a standalone product with direct access to the physical machine’s hardware.